Micket/pycourse/lecture1.md

 # Learning outcome
 After successfully passing the course, the student should be able to independently write object oriented software using Python.

-Furthermore, the student should be able to read reference literature for the Python programming language as well as being able to use the SciPy/NumPy package for numerical computations and PySide (Qt) for writing graphical user interfaces.
+Furthermore, the student should be able to read reference literature for the Python programming language as well as being able to use the SciPy/NumPy package for numerical computations and Qt for writing graphical user interfaces.

 # Examination
-Will take place in computer rooms at 19th of March 2015 in the afternoon.
-The re-exam will be in august.
+Will take place in computer rooms.
+The re-exams are taken in easter and in august.

 * Book is allowed...
-* but there will also be reference materials available on the computers
+* but there will also be manuals and lecture notes available on the computers
 * 4 hours examination
-* 5 questions $\times$ 5 points per question
+* 25 points, 4-5 questions
     * 10 points for passing grade
     * 15 points for grade 4
     * 20 points for grade 5

-* Will get back to you later when rooms are booked and precisely what documents will be available.
+* Will get back to you later when rooms are booked.
 * The exam will not contain anything on the GUI (4 hours would be insufficient)